-In September 2021, in connection with the Watertown, Massachusetts lease, the Company entered into a \$0.9 million standby letter of credit which initially expired on September 10, 2022 and will automatically renew for subsequent annual periods through December 2032.
-Remittance of funds from the letter of credit was not probable and the full amount was available as of September 30, 2023.
+In September 2021, in connection with the Watertown, Massachusetts lease, the Company entered into a \$0.9 million standby letter of credit which initially expired on September 10, 2022 and automatically renews for subsequent annual periods through December 2032.
+Remittance of funds from the letter of credit was not probable and the full amount was available as of March 31, 2024.
 The Company did not recognize a liability in the condensed consolidated balance sheet.